 radio personality received information from a third party who had obtained that information unlawfully.
 The radio personality then disseminated the information to the public by means of his radio program.
-Though Bartnicki recognized that unlawfully intercepting a private phone conversation implicates significant individual privacy rights, it determined the radio personality could not be held liable because he had not himself unlawfully obtained the information.
+Though Bartnicki recognized that unlawfully intercepting a private phone conversation implicates significant individual privacy rights, the determined the radio personality could not be held liable because he had not himself unlawfully obtained the information.
 Under these circumstances, disclosure of information in the public interest outweighed individual privacy rights.
+The property of the public interest outweighed individual privacy rights.